-What is the University
+What is the University Council?

 The members of the University Council represent the academic community.
 They constitute the highest democratically elected body within the governance of the university.
 Each Spring, twelve delegates are elected by the students from their midst.
 Staff designate twelve colleagues from among them every other year.
 The twenty-four members jointly appoint a chairperson - either or not from their midst, who duly represents the council - inter alia at the national consultation of university participation presidents (LOVUM), and academic ceremonies.
 The council is supported in its work by a registrar, and by the Office of the University.

 Every last Thursday of the month, a Council meeting takes place.
 On the Thursday prior to this meeting, the Committee meetings take place.
 In these Committee meetings, the relevant documents are discussed in-depth.
 The documents are subdivided into three Committees.